-An artist of many facets, American pianist Tim Whitehead is a graduate of The Eastman School, and twice a resident artist at The Banff Centre in Alberta, Canada.
-He is in demand as a chamber musician, sharing the stage with members of the NY Philharmonic, the Atlanta Symphony, faculty members of The Juilliard and Eastman Schools, The New England Conservatory, and many world famous flutists, including Jasmine Choi, Paula Robison, and Gary Schocker.
+An artist of many facets, American pianist Timothy Whitehead is a graduate of The Eastman School of Music, and twice a resident artist at The Banff Centre in Alberta, Canada.
+He is in demand as a chamber musician, sharing the stage with founding members of The Chamber Music Society of Lincoln Center, principal members of the NY Philharmonic, Los Angeles Philharmonic, Cleveland Orchestra, Toronto and Atlanta Symphonies, faculty members of The Juilliard and Eastman Schools, The New England Conservatory, and many world famous flutists, including Jasmine Choi, Paula Robison, Göran Marcusson and Gary Schocker.
 He is a laureate of the Academie de Musique de Lausanne, and has been presented in recital at the Holland Music Sessions.
 His piano is often heard on NPR, and has internationally been broadcast on the CBC's ZedTV and Radio Suisse Romande.

-Mr. Whitehead's work as a recording artist can be heard on the Naxos, Azica, and Little Cottage labels.
-Upcoming releases include a solo disc of Hindemith's Piano Sonatas, mid-century French horn sonatas with NY Philharmonic acting principal Richard Deane, and a complete cycle of Beethoven's cello sonatas with Brad Ritchie.
+Mr. Whitehead's work as a recording artist can be heard on the Naxos, Azica, Centaur and Little Cottage labels.
+Mid-Cenutry Sonatas for Horn and Piano, a record featuring music of Hindemith, Heiden, and Stevens with NY Philharmonic acting Principal French Horn Richard Deane was released in December of 2017.
+His first solo disc, The Piano Sonatas of Paul Hindemith, was released in late 2018.
+Among other recording projects, he is in the midst of recording the complete cello sonatas of Beethoven with Brad Ritchie.
 As founder of The Paul Hindemith Project, he is currently in the process of creating a complete discography of Hindemith's instrumental sonatas with piano.